opencast/apache-httpd-stream-security-plugin/README.md

 ```

 Additionally, there are two optional directives which can be defined:
-* StreamSecurityDebug (On/Off, default Off) - Returns an html document of the result of the request for a resource instead of actually returning the resource / denying the source.
+* `StreamSecurityDebug` - (`On/Off`, default `Off`) - Returns an html document of the result of the request for a resource instead of actually returning the resource / denying the source.
 Useful for trying to determine why a request for a resource failed.
-* StreamSecurityStrict (On/Off, default On) - If turned on, the entire URL will be considered when comparing the current request for a resource against the policy, including the scheme (http, https etc.), hostname  and optional port.
+* `StreamSecurityStrict` - (`On/Off`, default `On`) - If turned on, the entire URL will be considered when comparing the current request for a resource against the policy, including the scheme (http, https etc.), hostname  and optional port.
 If turned off, only the path to the resource will be considered.
-So if the request is for a resource at “http://download.matterhorn.com:8080/the/full/path/video.mp4”, and strict mode is disabled, only the “/the/full/path/video.mp4” will be checked against the policy.
+So if the request is for a resource at `http://download.matterhorn.com:8080/the/full/path/video.mp4`, and strict mode is disabled, only the `/the/full/path/video.mp4` will be checked against the policy.
 This flexibility is useful when using things like load balancers, where the Apache hostname may not match the requested hostname or if a video player is rewriting requests, e.g. by inserting the port number.

 #### Keys File
 The final configuration involves setting the parameters for id and key for each key.
-The entries here need to have the same values for “id” and “key” as used for the Signing Providers configuration, because the “id” is part of the policy and the “key” is used to sign and verify the request.
+The entries here need to have the same values for `id` and `key` as used for the Signing Providers configuration, because the `id` is part of the policy and the `key` is used to sign and verify the request.

 An example configuration file is contained in the component code called stream-security-keys.json and as below: